LisaHolsten/Neonatal_monocyte_immunometabolism/README.md

 # Neonatal_immunometabolism
-In this repository, you can find the code and data needed to reproduce the analysis presented in the publication "Oxidative phosphorylation is a key feature of neonatal monocyte immunometabolism promoting myeloid differentiation after birth" by Ehlers, Tödthmann, and Holsten, 2023.
+In this repository, you can find the code and data needed to reproduce the analysis of RNA-sequencing samples presented in the publication "Oxidative phosphorylation is a key feature of neonatal monocyte immunometabolism promoting myeloid differentiation after birth" by Ehlers, Tödthmann, and Holsten, 2023.